-Killen et al Guidelines for the reporting of methods for estimating metabolic rates using aquatic intermittent-closed respirometry
+Data and Script for Killen et al Guidelines for reporting methods to estimate metabolic rates by aquatic intermittent-flow respirometry

-Data for the manuscript "Guidelines for the reporting of methods for estimating metabolic rates using aquatic intermittent closed respirometry".
-Interest in the measurement of metabolic rates is growing rapidly, due to the relevance of metabolism in understanding organismal physiology, behaviour, evolution, and responses to environmental change.
-The study of metabolism in aquatic organisms is experiencing an especially pronounced expansion, with more researchers utilizing intermittent-closed respirometry as a research tool than ever before.
-Despite this, there remain no published guidelines on the reporting of methodological details when using intermittent-closed respirometry.
-Using a survey of the existing literature, we show that this lack of recommendations has led to incomplete and inconsistent reporting of methods for intermittent-closed respirometry over the last several decades.
-We also provide the first guidelines for reporting such methods, in the form of a checklist of details that are the minimum required for the interpretation, evaluation, and replication of experiments using intermittent-closed respirometry.
-This should increase consistency of the reporting of methods for studies that use this research technique.
-With the steep increase in studies using intermittent-closed respirometry over the last several years, now is the ideal time to standardise the reporting of methods so that data can be properly assessed by other scientists and conservationists.
+Data and Script or the manuscript "Guidelines for reporting methods to estimate metabolic rates by aquatic intermittent-flow respirometry".
+ABSTRACT: Interest in the measurement of metabolic rates is growing rapidly, due to the relevance of metabolism in understanding organismal physiology, behaviour, evolution and responses to environmental change.
+The study of metabolism in aquatic animals is undergoing an especially pronounced expansion, with more researchers utilising intermittent-flow respirometry as a research tool than ever before.
+Aquatic respirometry measures rate of oxygen uptake a proxy for metabolic rates and the intermittent-flow technique has numerous strengths for use with aquatic animals, allowing metabolic rate to be repeatedly estimated on individual animals over several hours or days and during exposure to various conditions or stimuli.
+There are, however, no published guidelines for reporting of methodological details when using this method.
+Here we provide the first guidelines for reporting intermittent-flow respirometry methods, in the form of a checklist of criteria that we consider to be the minimum required for the interpretation, evaluation and replication of experiments using intermittent-flow respirometry.
+Furthermore, using a survey of the existing literature, we show that there has been incomplete and inconsistent reporting of methods for intermittent-flow respirometry over the last several decades.
+Use of the provided checklist of required criteria by researchers when publishing their work should increase consistency of the reporting of methods for studies that use intermittent-flow respirometry.
+With the steep increase in studies using intermittent-flow respirometry, now is the ideal time to standardise reporting of methods, so that – in the future – data can be properly assessed by other scientists and conservationists.

 Steps to reproduce